-Moles can be found most commonly in pastures and grasslands, which can be evidenced by the amount of mole hills found on top of the ground.
+Moles are commonly found in pastures and grasslands, evidenced by the number of molehills on top of the ground.
 They can also be found in forests and deciduous woods.

 Moles also have at least one nest that is connected to the tunnels.
-The nest is rugby-ball shaped and about 8 inches long.
-The nest is made of dried grass or leaves which they get from the surface.
+The nest is rugby-ball-shaped and about 8 inches long.
+The nest is made of dried grass or leaves, which they get from the surface.

 Moles will not stay above the ground for long, returning to its nest and tunnels.

-Young moles spend a lot of time moving above ground trying to find a new territory.
+Young moles spend a lot of time moving above ground, trying to find a new territory.
 Many are preyed upon by birds, especially owls and other birds of prey.

-Are Moles Really Blind?
+Are Moles Blind?

 Moles make up for their poor eyesight using other senses, allowing them to live in harsh conditions with success.
-Their hearing is also not great but their keen sense of smell can detect food such as earthworms within a few inches.
+Their hearing is also not great, but their keen sense of smell can detect food, such as earthworms, within a few inches.

 8 Hour Day